Flow Motion Fit FAQs

 • Welcome!

 Here are answers to the questions I get most often about Flow Motion Fit classes.
-Whether you’re brand new or experienced, this guide will help you know what to expect, stay safe, and get the most out of your class.

 • Where are you located?